EdwinRozario/Curly/README.md

 ```
 curly = Curly.new('http://localhost:3000', true, :json, api_key: 'anApiKeey')
 # initialise the object with the domain name, format and any parameter thats used with
+# all the url calls.
-# second param is to enable pretty print response.
+# Second param is to enable pretty print the response.
 By defult this vale is false
-# all the url calls

 curly.get('posts')
 # This will make a GET call to 'http://localhost:3000/posts.json?api_key=anApiKeey'